Top 5 Ahrefs Alternatives in 2021

 It is also worth noting that SEO Powersuite offers a really good link profile analytics feature, comparable to Ahrefs’, and some might even swear that SEO Powersuite is better than Ahrefs’ in this department.

-Conclusion: an excellent Ahrefs alternatives with great core features.
+Conclusion: an excellent Ahrefs alternative with great core features.
 The traditional one-time-only pricing will be more cost-effective if you plan to stay long in the SEO game.

 Majestic is a UK-based SEO suite offering various SEO features from site analytics (site explore), link profile analysis, domain comparing, and others.